unicode-org/cldr/docs/ldml/tr35-general.md

 ### _Status_

-_This document has been reviewed by Unicode members and other interested parties, and has been approved for publication by the Unicode Consortium.
-This is a stable document and may be used as reference material or cited as a normative reference by other specifications._
+_This is a draft document which may be updated, replaced, or superseded by other documents at any time.
+Publication does not imply endorsement by the Unicode Consortium.
+This is not a stable document; it is inappropriate to cite this document as other than a work in progress._

 > _**A Unicode Technical Standard (UTS)** is an independent specification.
 Conformance to the Unicode Standard does not imply conformance to any UTS._